Stanford-BIS/pystorm/FPGA/README.txt

 ===========================================
-Temporary instructions (things are still kind of a mess)
+Explanation of directores

 /src has the HDL for the FPGA design.
 Includes anything that we wrote.

-/ext has external HDL and source code /ext/opalkelly/FrontPanelHDL has the (encrypted) FrontPanel IP cores /ext/opalkelly/Simulation has HDL behavioral models for the okHost and endpoints
+/ext has external HDL and source code /ext/opalkelly/FrontPanelHDL has the (encrypted) FrontPanel IP cores /ext/opalkelly/Simulation has HDL behavioral models for the okHost and endpoints /ext/lib and /ext/include are for the OK software libraries

-/proj2 will move to /quartus when I get my act together It contains quartus project files (including constraints) as well as HDL for the altera IP cores (e.g. memories)
+/quartus contains Quartus project files (including constraints) as well as HDL for the altera IP cores (e.g. memories)

 /test has HDL test harnesses.
 But most are with their source for now